 But do not worry; if you use an effective and eye-catching email header design to make a great start to your email campaign, the success will be yours.
-So, this blog will help you learn the tricks and tips for designing a successful email header.

 What is an email header?

 First, let us clear up some possible confusion about the email header.
 Technically, the email header is a small piece of code in an HTML email that consists of essential details to authenticate an email message.
 However, all this code is usually invisible to the email reader.

 However, we are not covering the HTML email header specifically.
 Instead, we are focusing on the email header design portion that is visible to the recipients.
 All the design elements of the email header appear at the top of your email template.
 Therefore, when the recipients open an email, the header portion is the first thing they see.